Shaandar082/revanced-patches-template/README.md

 # 👋🧩 ReVanced Patches template

 This is a template for creating a new ReVanced Patches repository.
-The repository can have multiple patches, and patches from other repositories can be used together.
+The repository can have multiple patches, and patches from other reposffitories can be used together.

 For an example repository, see [ReVanced Patches](https://github.com/revanced/revanced-patches).